test-point/test-point.github.io/_tabs/tap-work-in-progress.md

 ---
 ### Work In Progress

-[Ausdigital](http://ausdigital.org) TAP specification describes how business messages are delivered to a participant endpoint in a peer-to-peer way [GitHub](https://github.com/ausdigital/ausdigital-tap)
+[AusDigital](http://ausdigital.org) TAP specification is under development at [GitHub](https://github.com/ausdigital/ausdigital-tap/).
+This describes how business messages are securely delivered to a participant endpoints in a peer-to-peer way.

 A testpoint TAP service is under construction.
 This will provide a reference and enable B2B development interactions.